nogibjj/mlops-template/README.md

 * Also interactively explore:  `docker run --gpus all -it --rm tensorflow/tensorflow:latest-gpu`, then when inside run:
 `apt-get update && apt-get install pciutils` then `lspci | grep -i nvidia`

+* To mount the code into your container:  `docker run --gpus all -it --rm -v $(pwd):/tmp tensorflow/tensorflow:latest-gpu /bin/bash`.
+Then do `apt-get install git && cd /tmp`.
+Then all you need to do is run `make install`.
+Now you can verify you can train deep learning models by doing `python utils/quickstart_tf2.py`

 ### Setup Docker Toolkit NVidia

 * [reference docs](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#install-guide)